AidolonSystems/aidolon-browser-client/quickstart_tutorial.md

 1. Verify your API key is correct
 2. Check your network connection
-3. Ensure you're using the correct selectors for page elements
+3. Ensure your selectors or descriptions are clear
-4. Review the Aidolon documentation for any API changes

-For more detailed information, refer to the official Aidolon documentation.
+4. Try using more specific language if smart selectors aren't finding the right elements